ultrajg86/typeorm-transactional/README.md

 ### runOnTransactionCommit(cb: Callback): void

-Takes a callback to be executed after the current transaction was sucessfully committed
+Takes a callback to be executed after the current transaction was successfully committed

 ```typescript
   @Transactional()